 Transforming Data with the Data Pipeline

-Remember, when creating a query with Visual SQL you are simply asking a database to return to you a subset of the data it holds in its tables to you in a simpler, many times smaller, table.
+Remember, when creating a query with Visual SQL you are simply asking a database to return to you a subset of the data it holds in its tables in a simpler, many times smaller, table.
 These tables are then transformed into visualizations through Chartio’s Chart Creator.
 But before that takes place, you may want to manipulate that data further, and to do that you will use the Data Pipeline.

-Chartio’s Data pipeline allows you to perform transformations on your query results in a series of steps.
+Chartio’s Data Pipeline allows you to perform transformations on your query results in a series of steps.
 These steps include a variety of operations such as column sorting, pivoting data, and adding calculated columns.
 The flexibility of adding any steps in any order allows you to get your data exactly how you want it.

 Actually, a good way of thinking about it is that when transforming the data in the Data Pipeline, you are just creating subsequent tables.
 This can be through any of the data pipeline steps.

 We have already looked at querying two data sets to get two different columns as a line chart.
 In this tutorial we will show using two data pipeline steps, Add Column and Hide Columns, to show how you can further manipulate the data after the query was sent to the database and it returned a table of information.

 We have pulled in the Data for the Users and the Pageviews by month for the past 12 months.
 So what we will do now is to compare these two columns with a simple mathematical equation.
 We will divide the Pageviews column by the Users column to get a metric that measures how many pageviews we must get in order to get a user, we will call this Views Per User.